Program Wellness Coordinator

 - Clock in time for Thursday start of shift: 9:00am

-- Ka’u based WC clock-in time for all other days of the shift is 6:30am, or as needed for effective assistance in medication self-administration
+- All other days of the shift is 7am, or as needed for effective assistance in medication self-administration

-- Reed’s Bay based WC clock-out time is around 8:00pm as needed for effective assistance in medication self-administration
+- WC clock-out time is around 8:00pm or as needed for effective assistance in medication self-administration

 - Clock out time may be later depending on other responsibilities as assigned.
 These may include and are not limited to: supervising students, completing reports, completing student observation notes, participating in meetings.